 Many theories are being investigated to determine whether GERD is a cause of IPF or whether it worsens lung scarring.

 It’s thought that GERD may be connected to aspiration of tiny particles of stomach acid into your lungs over time.
-Some medical researchers think that this microaspiration plays a role in producing scar tissue in your lungs.
+Some think that this microaspiration plays a role in producing scar tissue in your lungs.

-Other investigators suggest that this aspiration may be responsible for the acute episodes that occur in IPF.
+suggest that this aspiration may be responsible for the acute episodes that occur in IPF.
 This study also notes that clinical symptoms of reflux are poor predictors of GERD in people with IPF.
 The authors recommend that doctors carefully investigate and treat for GERD in these people.

 Other studies have indicated that abnormal acid gastroesophageal reflux occurred in those with IPF, although they didn’t have the usual GERD symptoms.